EricAu720/381_Group19/README.md

 ## 3. The Cloud-Based Server URL (for Testing)
 - **Note**: As this is a local development setup, no cloud deployment is currently active.
 For testing purposes, use the local server URL:
   - `http://localhost:3000`
-- **Future Deployment**: Once deployed to a cloud platform (e.g., Render or Heroku), the URL will be updated, such as `https://comp3810sef-group19.render.com/`.
-Please check with the project team for the latest deployment status.
+- **Future Deployment**: Once deployed to a cloud platform, the URL will be `https://three81-group19.onrender.com`.

 ## 4. Operation Guides

 ### Use of Login/Logout Pages
 - **Valid Login Information**:
-  - Email: `admin@library.com`, Password: `adminpass`
+  - Email: `123@test.com`, Password: `123`
-  - Email: `user@library.com`, Password: `userpass`
+  - Email: `1234@test.com`, Password: `1234`
 - **Sign-in Steps**:
   1. Open a web browser and navigate to `http://localhost:3000/login`.
   2. Enter a valid email and password in the login form.
   3. Click the "Login" button to access the home page.
-  4. To log out, click the "Logout" link on any page to return to the login page.
+  4. To log out, click the "Logout" link on any page to return to the login page..
-- **Note**: Login functionality is currently simplified and does not enforce authentication for RESTful APIs.

 ### Use of Your CRUD Web Pages
 - **Home Page (`/home`)**: